praga30-hub/EXP-7--Attenuation-Limited-Fiber-Length/Readme.md

 ![WhatsApp Image 2026-03-18 at 11 19 48 AM (1)](https://github.com/user-attachments/assets/a956acff-2388-45b6-aeac-51b0ca3daedf)
 ## Result
-Thus the attenuation-limited fiber length based on the power budget equation.
-- Simulate the resulting system is verified.
+Thus the attenuation-limited fiber length based on the power budget equation.Simulation of the resulting system is verified.